elizarpif/cryptoswitch-ui/README.md

 ## Grafic shell for the library [cryptoswitch](https://github.com/elizarpif/diploma-elliptic)

-A desktop encryption application that I created for my undergraduate work.
+A desktop encryption application that I created for my bachelor degree work.

 ## Build